yokoffing/NextDNS-Config/README.md

 Because privacy is a [spectrum](https://blog.thenewoil.org/the-privacy-myth-binary-vs-spectrum), what you need varies on your [threat model](https://thenewoil.org/en/guides/prologue/threatmodel), interest, and skillset.<sup>^[*why should I care?
 I have nothing to hide*](https://aeon.co/essays/privacy-matters-because-it-empowers-us-all)</sup>

-A great question to ask is: "How much do I want to deal with the inconveniences of false positives?"

 ### Blocklists <sup><sup>[1](https://github.com/nextdns/blocklists/tree/main/blocklists)</sup></sup>

 Blocklists filter out ads, [trackers](https://freecodecamp.org/news/what-you-should-know-about-web-tracking-and-how-it-affects-your-online-privacy-42935355525/), and malicious sites.
 Hundreds of volunteers contribute to these lists in the [open-source](https://opensource.com/resources/what-open-source) community, and they are the undercover heroes who make blocking ads at scale possible.